Discord Connector

 Output Configuration

-Section titled “Output Configuration”Each agent’s Discord config includes an output section that controls which message types are displayed:
+Section titled “Output Configuration”Each agent’s Discord config includes an output section (DiscordOutputSchema) that controls what gets displayed:

 Section titled “CommandManager”The CommandManager handles Discord slash command registration and interaction routing.
 Each agent’s bot registers its own set of commands via the Discord REST API.